Hetvi-Nilesh-Natvarlal/COOL-CAKES-BAKERY-APP/README.md

 COOL CAKES BAKERY APP
-An android app using XML as the frontend, JAVA as the backend and FIREBASE as a database
+An android app using

+XML as the frontend

+JAVA as the backend

+ FIREBASE as a database